 Rights and Responsibilities of the Association.
 The Association shall have the following rights and responsibilities in addition to any others set forth in the Governing Documents or provided for by law:

 Maintenance.
-The Association shall operate, maintain, repair, and replace the Underdrain System.
+The Association shall maintain, repair, and replace, as necessary, any part of the Underdrain System.

 Paying Expenses.
 The Association shall provide for the payment of Association expenses.